Compliance ResourcesAdverse Action Program 2019 Sample Disclosure and Authorizations

 - Adverse Action – FCRA §604(b)3(A)

-CredentialCheck is among only 3% of Consumer Reporting Agencies to earn Accreditation from the National Association of Professional Background Screeners.
+CredentialCheck is among only 3% of Consumer Reporting Agencies to earn Accreditation from the Professional Background Screening Association.
 Even more impressive, CredentialCheck is one of few to earn a perfect audit score, with ZERO recommendations for improvement, and ZERO non-conformities on both our initial audit to earn Accreditation, and most-recently with our interim surveillance audit.

-The National Association of Professional Background Screeners offers an accreditation program for Consumer Reporting Agencies (CRAs) located in the United States.
+The Professional Background Screening Association offers an accreditation program for Consumer Reporting Agencies (CRAs) located in the United States.
 Governed by a strict and thorough set of professional standards of specified requirements and measurements, the Background Screening Agency Accreditation Program (BSAAP) has become a widely recognized seal of approval bringing national recognition to an employment background screening-affiliated organization for its commitment to achieving excellence through high professional standards with accountability that results in continued institutional improvement.
-(NAPBS, 2017).
+(PBSA, 2017).

 Screening Scope Statement